Osiris-Team/Desku/README.md

 UI and UIManager are both abstract classes that can be extended.
-Desku already provides implementations (DesktopUI and DesktopUIManager) via JCEF to be able to run on Desktop platforms like Windows, Linux and Mac.
+Desku already provides implementations (DesktopUI and DesktopUIManager) via WebView to be able to run on Desktop platforms like Windows, Linux and Mac.

 The Desku-Starter-App contains implementations for Android and iOS.
 If you want to support even more platforms make a pull-request with your implementation!